hsaghir/hsaghir.github.io/_posts/data_science/-2017-04-17-Approximate-Inference-ch19.md

 - variational inference for binary sparse coding is a complete example (study later).

 ### Calculus of Variation
+- Calculus of variation enables us to minimize functions using linear algebra and multivariate calculus.
+- A function of functions is called a functional J[f].
+We can take derivative of a functional (variational derivative) w.r.t. the individual values of the function f at any specific value x i.e. $$\frac{\delta J}{\delta f(x)}$$

 ### Continuous Latent Variables